ChrisSchulze/portfolio/portfolio/works/carglass.md

 ---
 ### Issue

-<p class="einleser">Nobody wants a broken window.
-It's stressful.
+<p class="einleser">Having a broken window is stressful.
 We should at least make it's repair easy, fast and delightful.
 That's why we teamed up with Carglass to reinvent their digital touchpoints.
 In a years work we defined product scope, designed and developed prototypes and did extensive user testing.
 All together in an agile scrum team.</p>

 ### Approach